Pat Corrales: Managerial and coaching career

 Corrales became a coach for the Texas Rangers in 1976.
 On the last day of the 1978 season, the Rangers fired manager Billy Hunter and named Corrales their new manager.
 The Rangers fired Corrales after the 1980 season.

 The Phillies hired Corrales as their manager after the 1981 season.
 On July 18, 1983, the Phillies fired Corrales, despite the Phillies having a record and tied for first place with the St. Louis Cardinals in the National League East.
 Corrales had benched Mike Schmidt and Pete Rose while confusing veteran players with his changes to the lineups.

 Two weeks after being fired by the Phillies, the Indians hired Corrales as their manager.
 They retained him for after the 1983 season with a two-year contract extension.
 After the 1985 season, the Indians signed Corrales to a perpetual contract.
 The Indians fired him in July 1987.
 Corrales spent nine years as a major league manager and finished with an overall record of with the Rangers, Phillies, and Indians.

 The New York Yankees hired Corrales as their first base coach for the 1989 season.
-The Yankees fired their manager and most of their coaching staff, including Corrales, in August 1989, and he joined the Atlanta Braves as a scout in September.
-He served as the Braves' bench coach for nine years, and was with Washington Nationals for the 2007 and 2008 seasons before being fired at the end of 2008 along with the majority of the Nationals' coaching staff.
+The Yankees fired their manager and most of their coaching staff, including Corrales, in August 1989.
+The following month he joined the Atlanta Braves as a scout.
+He served as the Braves' bench coach for nine years, and was with Washington Nationals for the 2007 and 2008 seasons, before being fired at the end of 2008 along with the majority of the Nationals' coaching staff.
 Shortly after being fired, he accepted a job as a special consultant to the Nationals.
-He resumed as bench coach in July 2009 after Jim Riggleman was appointed acting manager after Manny Acta was fired.
+He resumed as bench coach in July 2009 after Jim Riggleman was appointed acting manager to replace Manny Acta.
 Corrales was once again appointed Nats bench coach in June 2011 by new manager Davey Johnson.
 Corrales replaced John McLaren, who had been reassigned to scouting duty.

 On November 5, 2012, Corrales was hired by the Los Angeles Dodgers as a special assistant to the general manager.